 Read MoreAnother Swing and Miss

 Well, it was about time Major League Baseball took a stand!
 Clear and decisive action is required when players behave poorly.
 Without it, we risk anarchy.
-It’s essential to send a message to let the […]
+It’s essential to send a message to let the players know that improper conduct will not be tolerated and let the fans know that […]

 Read MoreGrateful for the Dog Days